Nicholaswogan/NumbaMinpack/README.md

 - `hybrd` (modified Powell method) with a finite-differenced, non-analytical, jacobian.

 ## Installation
-`NumbaMinpack` will probably only work on MacOS or Linux.

 You must have a fortran compiler (On Mac install with `brew install gcc`).

 After satisfying the dependencies, install with the pip